The financial distractions of the fabulously broke

 Social studies suggest that gay men especially strive to have the perfect home, perfect car, perfect career and perfect body to make up for years of feeling less than perfect.
 This desire combined with our delayed social maturation timed just as our careers took off created a perfect storm of financial distractions for David and me.
 We had and spent a lot of money to see and be seen and to look good when we were seen.

 We bought new cars with six+ year terms and down payments on credit cards.
-Every square foot of our home was covered in Pottery Barn purchased with plastic.
+Every square foot of our home was covered in Pottery Barn purchased with plastic, though not covered in it.
 We had the newest clothes and phones.
 We spent more time at the gym than we ever spent on a budget.
 These were all financial distractions.

 We often wonder where we’d be today if we avoided debt or paid our debt off sooner.
 We were fortunate enough to eventually have our disco ball moment than to never have it at all.
 This moment was when we realized the situation in which we put ourselves.

 We had $51,000 in credit card debt and were living in a basement apartment with two beat-up cars, while our straight peers were buying their first homes.